 Those looking for a scenic dining spot away from the hustle and bustle of city life can make a reservation at LAVO Italian Restaurant And Rooftop Bar.

-The LAVO Late Lunch Set ($28++) from Monday to Saturday is what you want to go for if you’re looking at value-for-money.
-Available from 3:30pm to 5pm, diners get a main course and a Peroni beer for the price.
-Options include a Juicy Prime Beef Burger With Truffle Fries or a Classic Margherita Pizza.
+The LAVO 2-Course Lunch Set ($45++) from Monday to Friday is what you want if you’re looking at value-for-money options.
+Available from 12pm to 3:30pm, diners get both a main course and a dessert.
+Options include Linguine Al Pesto Genovese━which comes with diced potatoes and fine green beans, or a Classic Margherita Pizza.

-Also on the menu are favourites like “The Meatball” ($39++), where guests are served a 1 lb meatball made of freshly ground wagyu.
+Also on the menu are favourites such as “The Meatball” ($39++), where guests are served a 1-pound meatball made of freshly ground imperial Wagyu.

 Address: 10 Bayfront Avenue, Level 57, Tower One, Marina Bay Sands, Singapore 018956